Savour the culinary classics of the Charentes this spring!

 Why not cook up a delicious dish for the whole family using traditional Charentes produce?

 If you like meat, you’ll love ‘grillon charentais’, a pork-based pâté rather like rillettes; Poitou black pudding (with spinach and semolina) and ‘daube saintongeaise’ (a beef and carrot stew).

 Don’t forget about the early potatoes from the Ile de Ré, which have their own Protected Designation of Origin label.
 Harvested young, these potatoes are small with a hint of sweetness, as the carbohydrates they contain haven’t yet turned into starch.
 They boast a firm, delicate flesh and a subtle flavour.

-For the dessert course, savour the ‘tourteau fromager du Poitou’, an almost spherical cake made from goat’s cheese, characterized by its burnt upper crust.
-Try out the galette charentaise shortbread-style cake with Garden Angelica and ‘Marguerite d’Angoulême’, chocolates shaped like a daisy, flavoured with candied orange peel.
+For the dessert course, savour the ‘tourteau fromager du Poitou’.
+It seems to an almost spherical cake made from goat’s cheese, characterized by its burnt upper crust.
+Try out the galette charentaise shortbread-style cake with Garden Angelica.
+Otherwise, it exists with ‘Marguerite d’Angoulême’, chocolates shaped like a daisy, flavoured with candied orange peel.
 Other delights include la Pichotte artisan chocolates from the town of La Rochefoucauld and Kroumirs, marzipan and chocolate sweets from Confolens.
-Both chocolates contain marzipan, but the first contain pure cocoa and the second are dipped in a chocolate and barley sugar mix.
+Both chocolates contain marzipan.
+However, the first contain pure cocoa and the second are dipped in a chocolate and barley sugar mix.

 Top quality produce that will give you a real taste for food tourism

 Enjoy sophisticated dishes prepared by top chefs using amazing ingredients.
 The region is full of locally-produced luxury food products, including saffron, caviar, truffles and Kuruma shrimp.